 For many people, the budgeting process stalls before it really gets started.
 That's often because they worry about the details of their discretionary spending instead of looking at the big picture.
 Start by understanding your essential expenses (see the "Essential expenses" section below) and how you can use guaranteed sources of income, like Social Security, pensions, and annuities, to pay for them.

 To start, tabulate your average monthly expenses and know how much money is coming in versus going out.
-If you use credit cards, go online and look at year-end summaries to see where you spent the most money last year.
+If you use credit cards, go online and look at year-end summaries to see where you spent money last year.
 Make note of any surprise categories of spending.
 Do the same with online bank statements.

 Cover essentials first.
 Health, comfort, and security are among life's most important priorities, so you'll want to make them your budget priorities too.
 Make sure your budget covers health care, housing, and insurance—as well as daily living expenses, from putting food on the table to paying utility bills.

 Housing: If your home is paid for, good for you!
-But don't forget to add utilities, maintenance, and possibly larger home repairs.
+But don't forget to account for utilities, maintenance, and possibly larger home repairs.
 A good rule of thumb is to budget at least 1% of your home's value for annual maintenance.
 So, if your home is worth $400,000, then budget approximately $4,000 per year for standard repairs and general upkeep.

 You may also want to include money for making accessibility upgrades, such as railings, ramps, or larger doorways, which may become necessary as you age.
 If you plan to live in a retirement community, be sure you understand the financial arrangements and monthly costs, if any, you'll be responsible for.
 Depending on the type of community, they could range from housekeeping fees to residents' association dues.